 In the UK, we could be facing water shortages by 2050, according to the UK Environment Agency, if we don’t take steps to ration water now.

-Household waste and nonrenewable kinds like plastic in particular play a significant factor in pollution.
-This can have a huge impact on the environment, but dealing with all of that waste also comes with a tremendous cost in terms of our collective carbon footprint.
+But dealing with all of that waste also comes with a tremendous cost in terms of our collective carbon footprint.
 Transporting and processing all that rubbish doesn’t come for free, after all.

 - Know your local authority’s rules for recycling and start memorising what goes into the blue bin instead of the black one.